bshaurya/ledchaser/README.md

 # shauryachaser LED Chaser

 a cricket-ball themed LED chaser because why not
-hardware-only, no firmware needed — powered by a 555 + CD4017
+hardware-only, no firmware needed.
+Powered by a 555 + CD4017
 and mounted inside a shiny 3D-printed cricket ball enclosure

 ![Top](assets/top.png)